tucats/ego/LANGUAGE.md

     c := math.Sum(b...)

 The value of `a` is the sum of `n` and 100, and is identical to the expression `a := n + 10`.
 The value of `c` is 80, which is the sum of all the values in the array.
-Note that the elipsis "..." notation indicates that the array should be converted to a list of parameters.
+Note that the ellipsis "..." notation indicates that the array should be converted to a list of parameters.

 ## os <a name="os"></a>

 The `os` package provides a number of functions that access operating system features for whatever operating system (macOS, Windows, Linux, etc.) you are running on.
 The results and the behavior of the routines can be specific to that operating system.
 The examples shown here are for macOS (the "darwin" Go build).

 ### os.Args()

 The `Args{}` function returns an array of the string command line arguments when an _Ego_ program is run from the shell/command line.
 Consider the following simple program: